 The maximum number of nine instalments will be reduced where necessary to ensure that the full amount is received prior to the end of the course.

-Fees Policy 2024-2025 Page 15 of 29 For courses of 12 weeks or less in duration, where the fee is in excess of £150, payment is required in two equal instalments.
+For courses of 12 weeks or less in duration, where the fee is in excess of £150, payment is required in two equal instalments.